Renewable Heat Incentive – RHI

 Renewable Heat Premium Payment – RHPP

-A ground source heat pump provides an excellent method for providing emission free heating and avoiding further rises in energy bills, as well as attracting RHI, but they must be installed by an experienced contractor.
+A ground source heat pump provides an excellent method for providing emission free heating and avoiding further rises in energy bills, as well as attracting RHI, but they must be installed by an experienced contractor if you are to achieve the potential benefits.

 Please verify if your contractor is a member of the GSHP Association.